Filipino shares his experiences as coronavirus survivor

 BANGKOK -- When Carlo Navarro, his wife and 15-year-old daughter visited Japan from the Philippines in February, they knew they were taking a chance with the coronavirus, but thought they would be spared if they took precautions.
 They wore masks and gloves and always had alcohol handy to sanitize their hands.

 But Navarro, a 48-year-old tax lawyer, began showing symptoms after they returned home.
-He became the first Filipino to be officially confirmed with COVID-19, the disease caused by the virus.
-There are now 552 confirmed cases and 35 deaths in the country.
+He was the fourth case in the Philippines, but the first Filipino to be confirmed with the disease.

+An enhanced community quarantine has been in place since March 16 in the northern third of the Philippines, which nationwide had 636 cases with 38 deaths and 26 recoveries from COVID-19 as of Wednesday.

-He has since recovered, and as someone who felt he had been close to death, vowed to spread awareness.
-The Associated Press asked Navarro five questions about his experience in a telephone interview as he continues his self-quarantine on his farm in Lipa, Philippines.
+Navarro is among those who have recovered, and as someone who felt he had been close to death, he has vowed to spread awareness.
+The Associated Press asked Navarro five questions about his experience in a Skype video interview as he continues his self-quarantine on his farm in Lipa, Philippines.

 ———